Botanical: Galium aparine

 parts used: aerial parts

-actions: alterative, anti-inflammatory, aperient, astringent, cholagogue, depurative, diaphoretic, diuretic, febrifuge, lymphatic, tonic, vulnerary
+actions: alterative, anti-inflammatory, aperient, astringent, cholagogue, depurative, diaphoretic, diuretic, febrifuge, laxative, lymphatic, tonic, vulnerary

 energetics cold, dry, mildly bitter, sweet, salty